Aaditya196/web-page/README.md

 # web-page
-A front page on the anime content
+A front page on the anime content and uploded videos